A Raisin in the Sun: Historical background

 Experiences in this play echo a lawsuit, Hansberry v.
 Lee, 311 U.S. 32 (1940), to which the playwright Lorraine Hansberry's father was a party, when he fought to have his day in court despite the fact that a previous class action about racially motivated restrictive covenants, Burke v.
 Kleiman, 277 Ill.
 App.
 519 (1934), had been similar to his situation.
 (This case was heard prior to the passage of the Fair Housing Act—Title VIII of the Civil Rights Act of 1968—which prohibited discrimination in housing).
 The Hansberry family won their right to be heard as a matter of due process of law in relation to the Fourteenth Amendment to the United States Constitution.
 The Supreme Court held that the Hansberry defendants were not bound by the Burke decision, because the class of homeowners in the Washington Park Subdivision had conflicting goals, and thus could not be considered to be the same class.
 The plaintiff in the first action in 1934 was Olive Ida Burke, who brought the suit on behalf of a property owners' association to enforce racial restrictions.
 Her husband, James Burke, later sold a house to Carl Hansberry (Lorraine's father), when he changed his mind about the validity of the covenant.
 Mr. Burke's decision may have been motivated by the changing demographics of the neighborhood, but it was also influenced by the Depression.
 The demand for houses was so low among white buyers that Mr. Hansberry may have been the only prospective purchaser available.

 Other productions

+London, 1985

+In 1985, Yvonne Brewster directed a production of for the Black Theatre Co-operative, performed at the Tricycle Theatre (11 April 1985 – 4 May 1985) and at The Drill Hall Arts Centre (9 July 1985 – 20 July 1985), with the cast featuring Carmen Munroe, Gary McDonald, Peter Harding, Jacqueline de Peza, Freddie Brooks, Guy Gregory, Ella Wilder and Kwabena Manso.

 Off-Broadway revival, 1986

-Roundabout Theatre Company staged a 25th anniversary production of Raisin at the Union Square Theatre from July to September 1986, directed by Harold Scott and starring Olivia Cole as Lena, Starletta DuPois as Ruth, and James Pickens Jr. as Walter Lee, with John Fiedler reprising his Broadway and film role as Lindner.
+Roundabout Theatre Company staged a 25th-anniversary production of Raisin at the Union Square Theatre from July to September 1986, directed by Harold Scott and starring Olivia Cole as Lena, Starletta DuPois as Ruth, and James Pickens Jr. as Walter Lee, with John Fiedler reprising his Broadway and film role as Lindner.
 The production had a limited national tour including stops in Los Angeles and Washington, D.C., with Esther Rolle taking over as Lena and Danny Glover as Walter Lee, respectively.
-The production served as the basis for the 1989 PBS American Playhouse film adaptation, with Rolle, DuPois, Glover, and Fiedler reprising their roles.
+The production served as the basis for the 1989 PBS American Playhouse proshot, with Rolle, DuPois, Glover, and Fiedler reprising their roles.